Wedding of Prince George and Princess Victoria Mary

-On 6 July 1893, Prince George, Duke of York (later King George V), and Princess Victoria Mary of Teck (later Queen Mary) were married at the Chapel Royal, St. James's Palace, in London, England.
+On 6 July 1893, Prince George, Duke of York (later King George V), and Princess Victoria Mary of Teck (later Queen Mary) were married at the Chapel Royal, St James's Palace, in London, England.
+The marriage united two prominent members of the British royal family and followed the death of Prince George’s elder brother, Prince Albert Victor, Duke of Clarence and Avondale, to whom Princess Victoria Mary had previously been engaged.
+Their wedding was attended by numerous European royals, reflecting the extensive dynastic connections of the late nineteenth century.